cuttlesoft/react-boilerplate.com/app/components/StoryContainer/README.md

 **plain**

-Whether or not Container should apply a global font-family, font-size, and line-height.
+Whether or not StoryContainer should apply a global font-family, font-size, and line-height.

 ```
 boolean